 Bristol had the final say on where American journalists were allowed to travel within Anatolia and therefore censored reports before they were even written.
-He also sent home the Commanders of destroyers if they expressed derogatory opinions of the Turks.2 He chose two journalists to report for him on events in Turkey and gave them strict instructions not to report freely, but instead to protect American interests.
+He chose to ignore reports of Greek women and children being deported to the interior and sent home the Commanders of destroyers if they expressed derogatory opinions of the Turks.2 He chose two journalists to report for him on events in Turkey and gave them strict instructions not to report freely, but instead to protect American interests.
 When Mustafa Kemal's regular army entered the city of Smyrna and began committing atrocities on its predominantly Greek and Armenian citizens, one of his journalists, John Clayton, in a report that was published in the Daily Telegraph wrote:

 The discipline and order of the Turkish troops have been excellent.3

 Following the Smyrna Holocaust and after witnessing the scale of the disaster close up, Clayton eventually decided he could no longer write the sort of material Bristol expected of him.
 Clayton eventually told the truth.
 In describing the events at Smyrna he wrote:

 The loss of life is impossible to compute.
 The streets are littered with dead..
 Except for the squalid Turkish quarter, Smyrna has ceased to exist. .. the problem of the minorities is here solved for all time....
 No doubt remains as to the origin of the fire... the torch was applied by Turkish regular soldiers.4

 American missionaries criticized Bristol for his disinterest in the treatment of Christian minorities.
 Senator William King of Utah introduced a resolution asking for an investigation into Bristol's pro-Turkish attitude.5 In an interview for the New York Times in 1922, the former Persian Consul General at Constantinople said that Bristol once told him:

 I hate the Greeks, I hate the Armenians, I hate the Jews.
 The Turks are fine fellows.6